sheharzad-developer/sheharzad-explode-text-on-scroll-matterjs/README.md

 A visually captivating scroll-triggered animation using **GSAP**, **Matter.js**, **SplitType**, and **Lenis**.
 Specific words explode into animated characters when you scroll through a sticky section — combining performance, interaction, and creativity.

-## 📸 Preview

-> Add a screenshot or screen recording GIF here

----

 ## 🛠️ Technologies Used

 * **HTML5/CSS3** – Semantic layout and responsive styles